shweta-patki/csc510-se25-project/proj2/README.md

 - 🧪 Vitest

 ---
+## 🆔 Identity and naming

+- Project name: BrickyardBytes
+- Decision date: 2025-11-06

+Uniqueness checks (completed 2025-11-06)
+- No exact-name conflicts found in basic registry searches (GitHub, npm, PyPI, Docker Hub)

+Trademark checks (completed 2025-11-06)
+- USPTO TESS: no exact-name matches found for “BrickyardBytes”; no confusingly similar marks observed in IC 9 and 42 based on a basic search (non‑legal review)
+- Campus marks: we avoid using NC State proprietary names/marks (e.g., Wolfpack, Tuffy, Talley, Brickyard) as brand identifiers; our name does not imply affiliation

+Disclaimer
+- This project is for educational purposes and is not affiliated with or endorsed by North Carolina State University.
+All trademarks and campus names remain the property of their respective owners.

+---
 ## 📦 Release History

 - **v0.4.1** – Enhanced Food Run logic and added GitHub Actions CI workflow